NathanLaan/prevent-workday-timeout/README.md

 # Prevent-Timeout-Workday

 A simple Google Chrome extension to prevent session timeouts on the Workday website.
 Workday seems to log you out if you so much as blink.
-In testing this extension works reliably to prevent logout for at least two-three hours.
-If your computer goes to sleep, or if Google Chrome is inactive for a significant period of time, the extension will likely not be able to keep your Workday session alive.
+In testing, this extension works reliably to prevent your Workday session from timing out for a minimum of two hours, and up to a maximum of approximately eight hours.
+If your computer goes to sleep, or if Google Chrome is inactive for a significant period of time, the extension will no longer be able to keep your Workday session alive.

 ## Usage